 Climb Aboard Public Transportation

 If you have ever been on a bus, you know that the majority of the time you will be in extremely close contact with other passengers.
 Don’t be afraid to strike up a conversation.
 Ask about the places to see and the things to do.
 Locals are always excited to talk about their town to tourists.
+Just be cautious when travelling alone not to disclose any personal information.

 Use Your Apps